The Penultimate Curiosity: Reception

-The book has so far been translated into Spanish and Portuguese.
+The book has so far been translated into Chinese, Spanish and Portuguese.

-Reviewing the book in the Financial Times John Cornwell remarked on its ‘generally irenic tone’ and describes it as a ‘gripping work of history and reference that deserves to be read on both sides of the science-art divide’.
+Reviewing the book in the Financial Times John Cornwell remarked on its "generally irenic tone" and describes it as a "gripping work of history and reference that deserves to be read on both sides of the science-art divide".

-Reviewing the book in the Times Higher Educational Supplement Richard Joyner wrote that ‘to me as an atheist … Wagner and Briggs’ first premise is wrong and their second confusing’, but nevertheless argued that ‘their book is well worth reading’.
+Reviewing the book in the Times Higher Education Supplement Richard Joyner wrote that "to me as an atheist ...
+Wagner and Briggs' first premise is wrong and their second confusing", but nevertheless argued that "their book is well worth reading".
 The reviews in more specialist publications echo this last appraisal.

-The CERN Courier suggests that the book shows how science and religion ‘can live in a mutually enriching relationship’.
-Writing in the Church Times Richard Harries describes it as ‘an exceptionally ambitious and wide-ranging book which approaches the rather stale debate of religion and science with a fresh historical perspective’.
+The CERN Courier suggests that the book shows how science and religion "can live in a mutually enriching relationship".
+Writing in the Church Times Richard Harries describes it as "an exceptionally ambitious and wide-ranging book which approaches the rather stale debate of religion and science with a fresh historical perspective".

-In a longer academic review in The Ship, St Anne’s College Journal, Howard Hotson, Professor of Early Modern Intellectual History at Oxford, wrote that in a culture in which modernity is so often defined in terms of secularization, and religion so often conceived as the archenemy of science, ‘it seems paradoxical to find glowing testimonials on the dust jacket of The Penultimate Curiosity from the Astronomer Royal and the Director General of CERN alongside the former Chief Rabbi and the current Archbishop of Canterbury.’
-Professor Hotson describes how the book’s thesis ‘at its most impressively robust’ is illustrated in the ‘process in which the heritage of Greek natural philosophy and mathematics was reshaped by dialogue with the deepest principles of Judeo-Christian-Islamic monotheism and vice versa’, adding that ‘Wagner and Briggs are themselves swimming in the slipstream of a huge amount of patient scholarly work undertaken at an exponentially accelerating rate’.
+In a longer academic review in The Ship, St Anne's College Journal, Howard Hotson, Professor of Early Modern Intellectual History at Oxford, wrote that in a culture in which modernity is so often defined in terms of secularization, and religion so often conceived as the archenemy of science, "it seems paradoxical to find glowing testimonials on the dust jacket of The Penultimate Curiosity from the Astronomer Royal and the Director General of CERN alongside the former Chief Rabbi and the current Archbishop of Canterbury."
+Hotson describes how the book's thesis "at its most impressively robust" is illustrated in the "process in which the heritage of Greek natural philosophy and mathematics was reshaped by dialogue with the deepest principles of Judeo-Christian-Islamic monotheism and vice versa", adding that "Wagner and Briggs are themselves swimming in the slipstream of a huge amount of patient scholarly work undertaken at an exponentially accelerating rate".

 Books based on The Penultimate Curiosity

-A set of books for children based on The Penultimate Curiosity under the series title The Curious Science Quest were written by award-winning children’s author Julia Golding with Andrew Briggs and Roger Wagner, describe the time-travelling adventures of Harriet, Darwin’s pet tortoise, and Milton, Schrödinger’s indecisive cat.
+A set of books for children based on The Penultimate Curiosity under the series title The Curious Science Quest were written by award-winning children's author Julia Golding with Andrew Briggs and Roger Wagner, describe the time-travelling adventures of Harriet, Darwin's pet tortoise, and Milton, Schrödinger's indecisive cat.